ViralTexts/vrt-clusters/clusters/Honea_Path_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Mob Forcibly Takes Prisoner.
+Greenville, Oct.
+20.-In the depths
+of a forest, six miles north of Green­
+ville, headed by &quot;Citizen&quot; Josh Ash­
+ley, of Honea Path, a member of An­
+derson county&#x27;s legislative delegation,
+overpowered Deputy Sheriff Van B.
-f Andersoh county, and Sher­
+Martin, of Andersoh county, and Sher­
 iff J. Perry Poole, of Greenville coun­
 ty, this afternoon, and took from their
 custody one Willis Jackson, a 17-year­